 CPR training for schools

-If you have any problems with your registration or application please feel free to email us at [email protected] or call 0300 333 1333 and we'll be happy to help.
+If you'd like more information please email us or call 0300 333 1333 and we'll be happy to help.

 - 2 manual inflation pumps

 The training DVD features how and when to perform CPR on an adult or child; how to put someone in the recovery position; and how to use a public access defibrillator.

 How to get CPR taught if you’re a parent or governor

 If you have a child being taught at secondary school, or you are a school governor interested in having CPR taught at your school, please share this webpage with your school’s teaching staff and ask them to apply for a free CPR kit online using the link above or via the shortened link: www.bhf.org.uk/CPRkits.

 How to learn CPR if you’re a student